open62541/open62541/CONTRIBUTING.md

 1. Public types are prefixed with `UA_`
 2. Types are CamelCased starting with *upper* case.
 Example: `UA_ResponseHeader`
+3. Don't use `var = {0}` to zero-initialize variables.
+This results in warnings for some exotic environments (e.g. some versions of the Android NDK).
+Use `memset(ptr, 0, size)` insted.

 ### Constants, enums, defines